186 Professionals got their Germany Visa Last Month

 Which job is most demanding in Germany?

 The most demanding jobs in Germany are in healthcare, IT, and engineering.
-Healthcare professionals including nurses, geriatric caregivers, doctors, and medical technicians are critically needed due to an aging population.
+Healthcare professionals, including nurses, geriatric caregivers, doctors, and medical technicians, are critically needed due to an ageing population.
 IT specialists face the largest shortage with nearly 149,000 unfilled positions, particularly in cybersecurity, AI, data science, and software development.
 Engineers across mechanical, electrical, and civil disciplines are highly sought after for automotive, manufacturing, and renewable energy projects.
 Other critical shortages exist in skilled trades (electricians, plumbers, welders), education (early childhood and special education teachers), green energy, logistics, and construction.
 Germany currently has 163 bottleneck occupations offering excellent opportunities for international professionals.

-How much is a 1 hour salary in Germany?
+How much is a 1-hour salary in Germany?

 The statutory minimum wage in Germany is €13.90 gross per hour as of January 1, 2026, representing an 8.42% increase from the previous €12.82.
 After taxes and social security deductions, this translates to approximately €10.50-€11.20 net per hour for a single, childless employee in tax class I. The average hourly wage in Germany is significantly higher at €24.59 gross per hour based on 2023 data, which reflects the broader income situation across all employment sectors and experience levels.
 The minimum wage will increase further to €14.60 per hour on January 1, 2027, bringing the total increase from 2025 to 2027 to nearly 14%.
 For full-time work (approximately 173 hours per month), the minimum wage yields about €2,406 gross monthly or €1,820-€1,900 net, though studies suggest a "living wage" should be around €14.50 per hour for adequate living standards in larger cities.